 Google Allo messaging app is getting more attractive.
 The Android app, which was launched to the market last September by Google, is updated to support GIF and sticker customization.
-In addition, the app is integrated with Google’s digital search assistant, to find swift answers to all kinds of queries.
+In addition, the app is integrated with Google’s digital search assistant to find swift answers to all kinds of queries.

-Another useful feature for Google Allo is the faster access to the Google’s digital search assistant.
+Another useful feature for Google Allo is the faster access to Google’s digital search assistant.
 This specification now features a button on the compose box to add an assistant to any conversation with one tap.
 The assistant finds answers to any random facts, news, and queries.
 Google claims that one out of twelve messages in group chats in Allo are to the Google Assistant already.

 Versatility is aimed at Google Allo.
 More changes of designs are at the upcoming corner for its users.